ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Make_Illegal_Types_Unrepresentable.md

 ## "Stringly Typed"

 Years ago I came across some research looking at the way generic components like `List`, `Set` and `Map` were used in Java.
 Only a tiny percentage of the code reviewed used anything _except_ strings as type parameters.
 This study suggested that the vast majority of systems were using strings as their primary data type.

-Because you can put any characters in any format into a string, such "stringly typed" systems (an ironic play on "strongly typed") may be the worst of all possible worlds.
+Because you can put any characters in any format into a string, such "stringly typed" systems (an ironic play on " strongly typed") may be the worst of all possible worlds.
 Unless it's actually text, classifying something as a string doesn't tell you anything.
 When a function receives a string meant to represent a type, that function can assume precisely nothing about it.
 Every such function must start from scratch and analyze that string to see if it conforms to what that function needs.

 Changing the meaning of a stringly-typed item is a daunting job.
 You must look through every function that uses it and ensure that your change is reflected in the validations in every single function.
 Because the logic is distributed, it's highly likely you will miss some.

 Consider representing phone numbers as strings.